bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 * :class:`~bokeh.models.SVGIcon`: An arbitrary SVG icon
 * :class:`~bokeh.models.TablerIcon`: An icon from the `Tabler icon set <https://tabler-icons.io/>`_ (requires an active internet connection)

-More information about buttons can be found in the Reference for |Button|.
+More information about buttons can be found in the reference for |Button|.

 CheckboxButtonGroup
 ~~~~~~~~~~~~~~~~~~~